umbraco/UmbracoDocs/Documentation/Extending-Umbraco/Property-Editors/value-converters-v7.md

 ### object ConvertDataToSource(PublishedPropertyType propertyType, object data, bool preview) ###

 This method should convert the raw data value into a appropriate type, for example, a nodeId stored as a `String` should be converted to a `Int`.
 This method returns the "Source".
-Include a `using Umbraco.Core` to be able to use the TryConverTo extention method.
+Include a `using Umbraco.Core` to be able to use the TryConvertTo extension method.

     public object ConvertDataToSource(PublishedPropertyType propertyType, object data, bool preview) {